mcordell/hard_citer/README.md

 # Hard Citer
-Hard Citer seeks to replicate the functionality of Papers' [magic citations][1] in HTML.
+Hard Citer is a solution for outputting HTML bibliographies.
+When used in conjuction with a "cite while you write" tool, it can make writing and editing well-cited html eaiser.
+The default configuration is geared towards usage with Papers' [magic citations][1].
 Papers does not provide an easy way to perform magic citations and produce a nicely formatted bibliography for HTML, from an HTML document source.

 For the best bang for your buck, use one of the text editors listed [here][2] under the heading "Insertation of citekey" so that you can easily cite while you write.
 As an added benefit, papers will automatically group your citations in the